umigv/nav-onboarding-2026/README.md

             )
 ```
 ##### Pose
 Rotations and positions are by default 3d in ROS.
-For convenience, you can use Rotation2d and Point2d types instead, but when you publish them, you'll need to use our .to_ros() helper function to covert them to 3d.
+For convenience, you can use Rotation2d and Point2d types instead, but when you publish them, you'll need to covert them to 3d.
+To do this, ARV has '.to_ros()' helper functions, which are included in this repo.
+Because you won't have access to that on the mbot, do yourself a favor and do the conversions yourself, or at least look at how the ARV helpers work for each type.

 ##### Time
 You will need to look this one up.
 Two things to note: